Venky0892/Housing-Price-Prediction/README.md

   </ol>
 </details>

-# Housing-Price-Prediction
+## About The Project

-Predicting prices for accommodation using Airbnb data.
+The main goal of this project is to predict the accommodation prices from Airbnb data.

 Project Motivation:
 In this project, I was interested in predicting accommodation prices with some basic analysis and modelling with help of Airbnb Seatle dataset from Kaggel.